• Skip to primary navigation

 Fasting

-We each choose a personal sacrifice, but we share our intentions with the rest of the family.
-This helps ensure the kids choose things in the proper spirit and without anxious over-reaching.
+For many years, we each chose a personal sacrifice, but we shared our intentions with the rest of the family.
+This helped ensure the kids chose things in the proper spirit and without anxious over-reaching.

-While we only expect this of children 7 and up, our younger kids always want to get in on the plans.
+While we only expected this of children 7 and up, our younger kids always wanted to get in on the plans.

-Last year, our five year old decided to give up her favorite stuffed animals.
+One year, our then-five year old decided to give up her favorite stuffed animals.
 I was concerned this would be too much for her but she was determined to do it.
 And she did!

 Prayer